 The focus guide gives you an intuitive visual indication of the current focus distance and the direction and amount of adjustment necessary to bring the picture into full focus.
-When used in combination with face detection and tracking ( 87), the guide will focus on the vicinity of the eyes of the person detected as the main subject.
+When used in combination with face detection and tracking (\bigcirc 88), the guide will focus on the vicinity of the eyes of the person detected as the main subject.

-1 Press the FOCUS GUIDE button to display the focus guide.

-2 Push the joystick up/down/left/right to move the focus frame guide.

-Alternatively, on the LCD screen, touch the area to focus on.
-Only when the optional LM-V1 LCD Monitor is attached.
+- 1 Press the FOCUS GUIDE button to display the focus guide. - Alternatively, you can use the [TM Assistance Functions] > [Focus Guide] setting to turn the focus guide on and off. - 2 Push the joystick up/down/left/right to move the focus frame guide. - Alternatively, on the LCD screen, touch the area to focus on.1 - 1 Only when the optional LM-V1 LCD Monitor is attached.

-Focus farther (large adjustment)

-Focus farther (small adjustment)

-In focus

-Focus closer (small adjustment)

-Focus closer (large adjustment)

-Cannot determine adjustment

-- With subjects or in situations where autofocus may not work well ( 85), the focus guide may not work correctly. - The Dual Pixel Focus Guide function cannot be used in the following cases: - While the focus is being adjusted automatically using one-shot AF or continuous AF. - When the aperture value used is F11 or larger. - When a manual focus lens is attached to the camera, except for compatible EF Cinema lenses (D 222). - When the Dual Pixel Focus Guide function and Face AF functions are used together, the focus guide may not focus the main subject's eyes correctly, depending on the direction in which the face is turned.
+- With subjects or in situations where autofocus may not work well (86), the focus guide may not work correctly. - The Dual Pixel Focus Guide function cannot be used in the following cases: - While the focus is being adjusted automatically using one-shot AF or continuous AF. - When the aperture value used is F11 or larger. - When a manual focus lens is attached to the camera, except for compatible EF Cinema lenses (222). - When the Dual Pixel Focus Guide function and Face AF functions are used together, the focus guide may not focus the main subject's eyes correctly, depending on the direction in which the face is turned.